Asymptotic Stability of 3D Out-flowing Compressible Viscous Fluid under Non-Spherical Perturbation: Introduction

 for $r\ge1$.
 If a solution $(\tr,\tU)(r)$ exists and $\tr(r)\to\br \in (0,\infty)$ as $r\to\infty$, then it is necessary to have the far-field condition, $\tU(r)\to 0$ as $r\to\infty$.

 For general spatial dimension $n\ge 2$, I.~Hashimoto and A.~Matsumura in \cite{h-m21} proved the existence and uniqueness of a spherically symmetric classical solution to \eqref{st}, provided that $|u_b|$ is small.
 Subsequently in \cite{h-n-s23}, I.~Hashimoto, S.~Nishibata and S.~Sugizaki refined the spatial decay estimate for $(\tr,\tU)$, and they also prove the asymptotic stability of $(\tr,\tU)$ for small, spherically symmetric initial perturbations.
-In particular, the well-posedness theorem for the stationary solution can be summarised as follows: \begin{lemma} There exists $\delta=\delta(\br,\mu,\gamma,K,n)>0$ such that if $| u_b | \le \delta$, then the unique solution $(\tr,\tU)(r)\in \mC^2[1,\infty)$ to the problem (\ref{rst}) exists.
+Specifically, the well-posedness and properties of the stationary solution is summarised as follows: \begin{lemma} There exists $\delta=\delta(\br,\mu,\gamma,K,n)>0$ such that if $| u_b | \le \delta$, then the unique solution $(\tr,\tU)(r)\in \mC^2[1,\infty)$ to the problem (\ref{rst}) exists.
 In addition, $\tr(r)$ and $\tU(r)$ are respectively strictly monotone increasing and decreasing.
-Moreover, there exists constant $C=C(\br,\mu,\gamma,K,n)>0$ such that for $r\ge1$,
+Moreover, there exists a constant $C=C(\br,\mu,\gamma,K,n)>0$ such that for $r\ge1$,

-\end{lemma} Y. Huang and S. Nishibata in \cite{HN-out} prove that if the initial data \eqref{iac} is spherically symmetric, then the stationary solution $(\tr,\tu)$ obtained in Lemma \ref{lem:st} is still asymptotically stable even if the initial perturbation is large.
-However, the stability under general possibly non-spherically symmetric initial perturbation remained an open question.
-In this paper, we give a positive answer to this problem provided that the initial perturbation $(\rho_0-\tr,u_0-\tu)$ is small in some suitable Sobolev space.
+\end{lemma} Y. Huang and S. Nishibata in \cite{HN-out} prove that if the initial data \eqref{iac} is spherically symmetric, then the stationary solution $(\tr,\tu)$ obtained in Lemma \ref{lem:st} asymptotically stable even for the large initial perturbation.
+However, the stability under general possibly non-spherically symmetric initial perturbation has remained an open question.
+In the present paper, we give a positive answer to this problem.
+Precisely we prove that the asymptotic stability holds provided that the initial perturbation $(\rho_0-\tr,u_0-\tu)$ is small in the Sobolev space, $H^3(\Omega)$.

-\section{Main Theorem}
+\subsection{Main theorem}

 \begin{theorem} There exists $\ep=\ep(\br,\mu,\gamma,K,n)>0$ such that if